-In the summer of 2016, most of our engineering team was involved in a months-long initiative to resolve our technical & infrastructure.
-Given that limitation, we explored other opportunities where we could provide value to our customers (or at the very least, learn something about how our product can better meet our customers' needs).
+In the winter of 2016-2017, most of our engineering team was involved in a months-long initiative to resolve our product's technical & infrastructure problems.
+Given that limitation, we explored other opportunities where we could provide value to our customers.
 A combination of circumstances led us to test an improved mobile experience of TORCHx:

 We already had a hunch the current TORCHx mobile experience was problematic.
-We didn't offer a mobile app, so all our mobile touchpoints were through our responsive website, which suffered from a cluttered interface.
+We didn't offer a mobile app, so all our mobile touchpoints were through our responsive website, which suffered from a cluttered interface with poor usability.

 TORCHx was acquired by Web.com the previous year, and this interface was a symptom of its pre-acquisition mobile strategy: replicate the entire functionality of the desktop experience in the responsive mobile site.
-This resulted in many usability issues with the mobile site, which we hypothesized was a cause for its low usage (10% of traffic).
+This resulted in many usability issues with the mobile site, which we hypothesized was a cause for its low usage, since only 10% of traffic came from mobile devices, despite real estate agents' need for on-the-go solutions.
 Armed with this knowledge, we wanted to validate some of our assumptions by interviewing customers.
 We spoke with real estate agents that had recently used the mobile site, and those that hadn't used it in months, and learned:

 They weren’t tracking conversations that happen on-the-go because manual entry was inconvenient in our mobile site

 This research helped frame some issues with the mobile site, but we knew that to truly improve on the value of the mobile experience we had to release something and measure its impact.
 Now the question was: what do we release?